Kartones/finished-games/README.md

 ### Development tips

 - Demo of all [NES.css](https://github.com/nostalgic-css/NES.css) available components: https://nostalgic-css.github.io/NES.css/ .
-Note that this website uses that project CSS but has removed unused assets and replaced external images by local ones, so updates to it are handled manually at the moment.
+Note that this website uses a project fork, as they dropped (at least for now) support for Firefox while older versions worked fine.

 - Personal recommendation of IDE for SQLite browsing: [DB Browser for SQLite](https://sqlitebrowser.org/)